greg-jones-code/airbnb-data-analysis/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in analyzing data from AirBnB homes located in Boston, MA and Oakland, CA. Specifically, I looked at the following questions:
+For this project, I was interestested in analyzing data from AirBnB homes located in Boston, MA and Oakland, CA to discover trends in how both hosts and customers use Airbnb, and whether these translate in different areas of the United States.
+Specifically, I looked at the following questions:

 1. What are the most common words used to describe a listing?
 Are the same words used to describe Boston and Oakland homes?
 2. How many days a year do homeowners make their homes available to rent?
 How does this compare between Boston and Oakland?